 OUR PICKS: Pineapple House, Fivelements

-Eat Local Cuisine ie Nasi Campur
+18. Eat Local Cuisine – My Favourite is Nasi Campur

 The culinary landscape of Indonesia is as diverse as its culture and showcases spices, chilli and aromatics.
 Favourites include Babi Guling, Gado Gado, Mie Goreng and Bakso.
 My top pick though is Nasi Campur (pronounced ‘champoor’), which translates to rice with assorted goodies.
 This is often tempe, a curry, Balinese vegetables and water spinach.
 Here are the best food to try in Indonesia.